-I put a goal of 11:40 I broke that record I had.
-I don’t know how many yards that season.
-I apparently still have that record twenty five years later.
-So I had a bunch of the records that I left high school with.
-I was the fifth most wins in school’s history in wrestling.
-And then I went to college and made another vertical.
-So the high school was one vertical.
-And I put some of the struggles I had in college.
-Paying for college, doing this doing that, some struggles with athletics.
-Then again, I did achieve some records in college.
-So I put some of the records in the pictures with my hall of fame coach and stuff underneath it.Struggles in business are mandatory.
+I put a goal of 11.40.
+I broke that record.
+I don’t know how many yards in a season, but I still have the record years later.
+I had a bunch of the records that I left high school with.
+I was the fifth-most wins in school’s history in wrestling.
+I went to college.
+I made another vertical.
+The high school was one vertical and I put some of the struggles I had in college.
+Paying for college, doing this, doing that, and some struggle with athletics.
+I did achieve some records in college so I put the records in some of the pictures with my hall of fame coach and stuff underneath it.Struggles in business are mandatory.
 Click To Tweet

 I put that up because I had come out of a monumental storm.
 We almost lost everything, Blockbuster, Family Video, and Hollywood video.
 They all came in within a few months and annihilated our video store chain.
 We barely survive that and we barely survived the lack of revenue for our other company.
 It was terrible.
-I remember making the verticals.
-I remember the next 5 to 10 years.
-How many times when I got into a jam, I would literally go what am I gonna do next?
-Who am I gonna call?
-How am I gonna possibly get out of this?
-And then I would remember, wait a minute, I got out of my desk.
-I walked around the corner a little bit and I would literally stare at my verticals struggles at the top.
-One phase of my life as a teenager and I got through it and I set records.
+I remember making the verticals and I remember the next 5 to 10 years, how many times when I got into a jam, I would go, “What am I going to do next?”
+“Who am I going to call?”
+“How are we going to possibly get out of this?”
+I would remember, “Wait a minute.”
+I got out of my desk, walked around the corner a little bit and I would stare at my verticals.
+Struggles at the top.
+It was one phase of my life.
+When I was a teenager, I got through it and I set records.

-Another phase of my life traumatic struggles in college, no question.
-From self-image issues to this and that I mean it was terrible, terrible.
-And then again, set some records, did some amazing things in college.
-I went into business, shot out of a cannon.
-I had tremendous challenges for 5 to 7 years.
-Then got through them.
-I did some decent things in business in the late 90’s.
-So I would stare at a fourteen year memory of ups and downs, ups and downs, ups and downs, but the downs meaning the bottom of the verticals, were always on the high, meaning the struggles were at the top.
-Those were the ups of the charts.
-And at the bottom, showed every time I’ve had challenges.
+Another phase of my life has traumatic struggles in college.
+No question.
+From self-image issues to this to that, it was terrible.
+I set some records, did some amazing things in college, went into business, shot out of a cannon, had tremendous challenges for 5 to 7 years and got through them.
+I did some decent things in business in the late ‘90s.
+I would stare at a fourteen-year memory of ups and downs but the downs, meaning the bottom of the verticals were always on a high.
+Meaning, the struggles were at the top.
+Those were the ups of the charts and at the bottom showed every time I’ve had challenges.
 Even if they lasted a couple of years, I would find a way to work through it and succeed.
 I set myself up for another challenge.

 It’s perfect and I have my verticals.
 Brian Smith was that our event.
 This guy’s amazing.
 He was at the event and Brian, who’s the Founder of UGG Boots was talking about the unbelievable struggles that they went through.
 Talk about up and down.
 It was a struggle to the point he had to build a company and a personal mantra to get through.
-Here’s what it is, he has a card now that every time he speaks, whether he I think he just did Yale University, or this or that, wherever he speaks, he wants to make sure he leaves behind a card.
-A four part mantra.
-That to a degree, is a little bit of his verticals the way I look at verticals.
-But I want to give you his 4 part mantra that is posted in his office wall.
-That it leaves behind with every person, every audience he speaks at worldwide.
-Then I want to tell you what happened in real time at our event.
+Here’s what it is, he has a card now that every time he speaks, he did Yale University or this or that, he wants to make sure he leaves behind a card, a four-part mantra that to a degree is a little bit of his verticals in the way I look at verticals.
+I want to give you his four-part mantra that is posted in his office wall, that he leaves behind with every person in every audience he speaks at worldwide and I want to tell you what happened in real-time at our event.

 Brian explained that every company goes through phases.
 You’ve got to be a toddler, you become a tadpole and you become a child, this and that.
 It was awesome.
-She goes, “I know you guys are struggling, I know we are talking on a regular basis.
-Now again, they have not told her they made the decision to close the business.
-Because she is so enthusiastic, they can’t speak.
-So she said everybody write this down.
+She goes, “I know you guys are struggling.
+I know we’re talking on a regular basis.”
+They have not told her.
+They made the decision to close the business.
+She’s enthusiastic, they can’t speak.
+She’s like, “Everybody, write this down.
 Feast upon uncertainty.
 Fatten on disappointment.
 Enthuse over apparent defeat.
-Invigorate in the presence of difficulties.
-They write it down.
-She goes now.
-I need all three of you know to say these out loud.
-And they do.
-They say them out loud and then they say them again, and again.
+Invigorate in the presence of difficulties.”
+They write it down and she goes, “I need all three of you to say these out loud.”
+They did.
+They say them out loud.
+They say them again.
 The enthusiasm catches.